yonghanjung/Preprocess_ObsRCT/readme.md

 * **Job 1** _PaO2 / FiO2_ < 300, which is a definition of ARDS.
   * For some time index $t$ and $s$, we compute $PaO2_t / FiO2_s$ where $|t-s | < h$, where $h$ is a predefined width of observing window.
+  * Patients with ARDS satisfying this criterion is identified by running *ARDS_Extract.py*.
+The output, a list of patients, is stored as *ARDS_PT.pkl* in *PKL* folder.
 * **Job 2** Patients with Mechanical ventilated after the ARDS event.
   * As a prerequisite, run [ventilation-duration.sql](https://github.com/MIT-LCP/mimic-code/blob/master/concepts/durations/ventilation-durations.sql) to obtain patients' ventilation duration information.
 Call the output as *ventilation-duration.csv*
   * Identify patients who have been ventilated.